GreenLantern16/vault-enterprise-install-guide/README.md

 * Three NAT gateways, one in each public subnet
 * Three private subnets.
 Make sure your private subnets are tagged correctly so the Vault module can find them

 If you already have a VPC that meets these requirements you may move on to the next step.
 Otherwise use the terraform code in the VPC folder to build a new VPC.
-Only a single variable is required: `friendly_name_prefix`.
+Only a single variable is required: `resource_name_prefix`.

 The tags for your Vault nodes can be changed by adjusting the `private_subnet_tags` variable.
 The default settings should be fine for most demos and POV trials.